Victoria Police entrance examination results

 Please note: You are only eligible to apply for an appeal after your second attempt.

-Similarly, any complaints relating to the test centre or physical discomfort suffered should be reported to the supervisor on the day, and in writing to the ACER Victoria Police Office within 3 days of the exam session.
+Similarly, any complaints relating to the test centre or physical discomfort suffered should be reported to the supervisor on the day, and in writing to the ACER Victoria Police Office on the day of the assessment.

 It is not possible to receive special consideration for impaired performance on the day of the exam caused by illness or other unexpected personal situations.